tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ##### Bloodless Mage

-When you attack using this wand, you lose 1 hp (champion: 3 hp; epic: 6 hp).
+When you attack using this wand, you lose 1 hp, 3 hp at champion tier, and 6 hp at epic tier.

 **Quirk:** Laughs turn hollow or spectral.